Shopify/unity-buy-sdk/EXAMPLES.md

 }
 ```

 In this example, if you called `product.title()` then an exception would be thrown.
-Since the Unity Buy SDK is built on GraphQL queries, when `collections` are queried using this method only `id` is queried on `Product`.
+Since the Shopify SDK for Unity is built on GraphQL queries, when `collections` are queried using this method only `id` is queried on `Product`.
 To learn which fields are queried using this method, see `DefaultQueries.cs`.

 You can also make more complex requests using custom queries (see below).